CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Vary the speed.
 Slow helps precision.
 Speed helps fluency and reduces hesitation.
 You need both.
 Write each exercise a few times at different speeds and see what happens.

 Our brains and bodies remember the first and final repeats more than the middle ones.
 They should be as fast as possible without losing readability.

+Stay at this stage until your first attempt at copying a new exercise is 95% accurate.

 ## Column Method for Difficult Words {#column-method-for-difficult-words}